-- VCC minimum at power-up stage and then after a delay of tVSL (Refer to "Table 14.
-Power-Up Timing") - GND at power-down
+- VCC minimum at power-up stage and then after a delay of tVSL - GND at power-down

 Please note that a pull-up resistor on CS# may ensure a safe and proper power-up/down level.

 An internal power-on reset (POR) circuit may protect the device from data corruption and inadvertent data change during power up state.